Real life problem solving - how to solve any problem yourself

 The more abstract the problem solving principle is, the more efficient the problem solving is.
 That’s the whole point.
 Problem solving resources are abstract and domain independent.
 And that’s why the same abstract principle that can be used in solving a mathematical problem elegantly can also be applied to solve a tough real life problem in an assured manner.

 Are these resources new discoveries?
 Some of the resources are adapted and abstracted from various disciplines - Management, Mathematics, Computer Science, Cognitive Science, Innovation systems and so on.
-By defining problem solving as an overlay layer, it becomes imperative to use a valuable problem solving resource in any discipline that can be abstracted and used in any other discipline, as an important element in the set of abstract problem solving resource layer.
-Amenability to abstraction and reuse of a problem solving strategy or technique are two main characteristics of a valuable problem solving resource.
+By defining problem solving as an overlay layer, a valuable problem solving resource in any discipline that can be abstracted and used in any other discipline is considered as an important element in the set of abstract problem solving resource layer.

 It is to emphasize that most if not all of the problems that appear in our daily lives are solvable.
 We emphasize from many real life case experiences, that no situation is totally hopeless.
 Hoping, doing things the right way and learning gradually brighten up even the gloomiest of situations.